medtagger/MedTagger/README.md

  virtual machine.
 More information can be found inside of our [docs](/docs).

 ## User Interface
-Below screenshots shows how MedTagger looks like.
+Below screenshots show how MedTagger looks like.

 #### Main Page
 ![Main Page](/docs/assets/main_page.png)